Scandinavia and Nordic Countries guide

 When is the best time to visit?

 The Nordic countries are year-round destinations that give you entirely different experience with each season.
 Therefore, choosing when to visit is dependent on what you want from your trip.
 Across much of Scandinavia the high season is considered to be between June and August when temperatures are at their warmest and summer concerts and festivals are held.
 For Iceland, Norway, Finland and Sweden a trip for many is epitomized by the chance to witness the ethereal Northern Lights which take place from early Fall to Spring (see our Northern Lights guide for more information).
-During this time there are, of course, long nights, but the promise of ice rinks, Christmas lights, northern sleigh rides and cozy fireside evenings.
+During this time there are, of course, long nights, but the promise of ice rinks, Christmas lights, northern sleigh rides and cosy fireside evenings.
 Conversely, lengthy summer days and midnight sun across many Nordic countries makes late May to August a fantastic time to see, literally, as much as possible during your stay.

 Scott Dunn’s Classic Itineraries